ariga/atlas/doc/website/blog/2023-06-28-external-schemas-and-gorm-support.md

 sure they are in line with what GORM expects at runtime is moved to developers.

 Atlas can automatically plan database schema migrations for developers using GORM.
-Atlas plans migrations by calculating the diff between the _current_ state of the database, and its _desired_ state.
+Atlas plans migrations by calculating the diff between the _current_3 state of the database, and its _desired_ state.

 In the context of versioned migrations, the current state can be thought of as the database schema that would have